Are you pregnant? Have you woken up in the middle of the night to find your clothes soaked through with sweat?

 Some things you can try to produce a calmer mental state before sleeping include:

-- Reading a magazine.
+- Reading a book or magazine.

 - Talking with a partner.